Strain Spotlight: Granddaddy Purple

 What is Granddaddy Purple?

 Granddaddy Purple, aka Grand Daddy Purple, GDP, or Grand Daddy Purps, is an indica-dominant hybrid that took the west coast by storm when it was first created in 2003.
-It looks and tastes exactly like you’d expect: dark purple premium flower with a sweet grape flavor and aroma.
-It’s typically loaded with crystalline trichomes that are accented by bright orange hairs that pop against its deep shades.
+Known for its deep purple buds coated in bright orange hairs and layers of crystalline trichomes, Granddaddy Purple’s dominant terpenes are myrcene, pinene, and caryophyllene.1

 Where Did Granddaddy Purple Come From?

 The history of Granddaddy Purple is an interesting one.
-Some cannabis enthusiasts insist that Ken Estes, in 2003, created Granddaddy Purple by crossing Big Bud and Purple Urkle.
-Others claim that while Ken Estes had a hand in the creation of the strain, it’s actually a cross between Mendo Purps, Skunk, and the landrace strain Afghanistan.
-If the latter is true, that means Granddaddy Purple has some truly historic roots.
+Some cannabis enthusiasts insist that Ken Estes created Granddaddy Purple in 2003 by crossing Big Bud and Purple Urkle.2 Others claim that while Ken Estes had a hand in the creation of the strain, it’s actually a cross between Mendo Purps, Skunk, and the landrace strain Afghanistan.3 If the latter is true, that means Granddaddy Purple has some truly historic roots.

 Answering Granddaddy Purple FAQs